 Brownfield is defined as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

-The purpose of the Brownfield’s Capacity Development Grant is provide funding to sustain, clean up, and restore communities and the ecological systems that support them by providing funding that increases the number of Brownfield response actions conducted and overseen by the Nez Perce Tribe Brownfield’s Program.
+Since its inception in 2002, the purpose of the EPA’s State and Tribal Brownfields Response Program funding has been to sustain, clean up, and restore communities and the ecological systems by providing an oppurtunity to increase the number of Brownfield response actions conducted and overseen by the Nez Perce Tribe Brownfield’s Program.

 The objectives are to:

 Timely survey and inventory of Brownfield sites

 Oversight and enforcement authorities

 Approve cleanup plans and certify that cleanups are complete

 Maintain a Public Record of sites addressed by the program